remosasso/multi-source-TL-for-deep-MBRL/README.md

 # Multi-Source Tranfser Learning for Deep Model-Based Reinforcement Learning [[Paper](https://arxiv.org/pdf/2205.14410.pdf)]

+Code for the [[paper](https://arxiv.org/pdf/2205.14410.pdf)] Multi-Source Tranfser Learning for Deep Model-Based Reinforcement Learning published in Transactions on Machine Learning Research.

 ## Multi-Task Learning
 For training a multi task agent with, say, the Hopper, Ant, and Cheetah task for 2M environment steps:
 ```